etienne-p/UnityMorphologicalAntialiasing/README.md

 # Unity Morphological Antialiasing

-_This is intended as a personal study and a work in progress, some remaining tasks are mentioned below.
-However you should be able to try it out, use it as it is or improve it yourself.
-Tested with DirectX11, although we expect compatibility with URP supported platforms._

 This is an implementation of **Morphological Antialiasing** for **Unity2022.3** and **URP** based on the article "Practical Morphological Antialiasing" from the [GPU Pro 360 Guide to Rendering
 ](https://www.routledge.com/GPU-Pro-360-Guide-to-Rendering/Engel/p/book/9780815365501) book.
 The main strength of the technique is its cheap cost compared to obtained results.
 We will not repeat the contents of the article here, and recommend checking it out.